 David sits on the advisory board of McGill University’s Institute for the Public Life of Art and Ideas and the Dawson College Centre for Innovation and Entrepreneurship Education.

-He has a long history of working to further the cause of human rights around the world and has travelled with WarChild to the refugee camps of Burma to film a documentary on children affected by war and is the founding director of Amnesty International’s Artists for Amnesty.
-He is also an active supporter of Tree Canada, Fashion Cares and the David Suzuki Foundation.
+He has a long history of working to further the cause of human rights around the world and has travelled with WarChild to the refugee camps of Burma to film a documentary on children affected by war and is an active supporter of Amnesty International, David Suzuki Foundation and Fashion Cares.

-David has a degree in political science from Simon Fraser University and writes about the impact of exponentiality and the second machine age on business and society at his site Human Metrics.
-David's best selling book on creativity and the creative process, Let the Elephants Run • Unlock Your Creativity and Change Everything is out now.
+David has a degree in political science from Simon Fraser University and his best selling book on creativity and the creative process, Let the Elephants Run • Unlock Your Creativity and Change Everything is out now.